Jaundice Treatment Cost in Pune, India

 Diagnosis and tests of Jaundice

-Your liver's size and level of tenderness will be assessed by your doctor during an examination.
+Your normal liver size and level of tenderness will be assessed by your doctor during an examination.
 To further confirm the diagnosis, he or she may employ imaging techniques like liver biopsy (taking a sample of the liver) and computer tomography (CT) scanning.

 Following are the other tests that can be done: